 6.9 The time that the thorough visual inspection actually took should be recorded on the CfR at the end of stage 2.
-Where there is a greater than 20% difference (ie less than or more than) between the estimated and actual time, a very short explanation should be provided on the CfR (examples of 20% time variation calculations are shown in paragraph A5.21).
+Where there is a greater than 20% difference (ie less than or more than) between the estimated and actual time, a very short explanation should be provided on the CfR.
 Building occupiers are liable to be concerned and challenging where the inspection time seems unusually short.
 The analyst should build up a data set of estimated and actual times to inform their estimates in the future.
 In addition, the analyst should provide photographic evidence in the CfR that the correct procedures have been followed; for example, that the negative pressure unit (NPU) has been capped, and that the areas have been thoroughly cleaned.
 The CfR form has been redesigned accordingly (see Appendix 6).
 More information on these matters is given in paragraphs 6.17-6.18.